LFKoning/best-practices/exploration_notebooks.md

 Use descriptive names for your notebooks; do not just pile up `Untitled.ipynb` files.
 With separate notebooks for different tasks in your project, coming up with a good name should not be too hard.

-## Description on top
+## Summary on top

-Put a short descriptive (Markdown) cell on top of your notebook, briefly describing the goal and overall structure of the notebook.
+Use a descriptive Markdown cell on top of your notebook to briefly summarize the purpose and structure of the notebook.

 Example: